Q: What is the ISB Fund for Excellence?

 Many companies match employee donations on a 1:1 or even 2:1 basis.
 Please ask your payroll administrator or Human Resources department if your company matches gifts.
 It usually takes only a few minutes to fill out the form, and it can often be done online.
 Please let the Advancement Office know to expect your matching gift.

-If you have other questions, please contact ISB’s Director of Advancement, Natalie Judelson.
+If you have other questions, please contact ISB’s Assistant Head of School, Natalie Judelson.